icemc/hpc_data_visualization/README.md

 - If the app fails to start, check that `node` and `npm` are installed and that dependencies were installed successfully.

 ## License
 This repository is provided for educational purposes.
-Add a license if you plan to reuse or publish the code.